-My second tip is something that you may not have much experience with, but once I teach you this trick, you will feel like a rock-star!
+- My second tip is something that you may not have much experience with, but once I teach you this trick, you will feel like a rock star!
 And I will save you hours in the kitchen.
-Go ahead and get down with your bad self and do a little dance to celebrate!

-Whatever meat happens to be on sale or calling my name from my freezer, I feature in as many recipes and in as many ways as I can throughout a week.
+- Whatever meat happens to be on sale or calling my name from my freezer, I feature in as many recipes and in as many ways as I can throughout the week.

-Dinner #1: Pulled Pork with Coleslaw (Slow Cooker Meal)
+Dinner #1: BBQ Pulled Pork with Creamy Coleslaw (Instant Pot Meal)

 Money Saving Tip: Buy one large head of cabbage to shred yourself.
 Use half the cabbage for the coleslaw and save the other half for the Mexican slaw later in the week.

-Note From Tiffany: If you’re following along, you’ll notice that you’ve used your slow cooker to cook each half of the pork loin, for two separate meals.
-From here on out, you’re using leftover pork loin to cover the remaining five meals.
+Note: If you’re following along, you’ll notice that you’ve used your crock pot to cook each half of the pork loin, for two separate meals.
+From here on out, you’re using leftover roast pork to cover the remaining five meals.

 Dinner #4: Mexican Shredded Pork Bowl

 You are now about to embark on a mission of morphing.
-By morphing, I mean you are going to take your leftovers and transform them into something new and amazing!
+By morphing, I mean you are going to take your leftover pork and transform it into something new and amazing!